UWPCE-PythonCert/PythonCertDevel/_sources/modules/SubclassingAndInheritance.rst.txt

     * One for the class object
     * One for each instance

-  * Attribute resolution order
+  * Attribute resolution order -- how do you find an attribute.
   * Auto tacking-on of ``self`` when methods are called
+  * automatically calling ``__init__`` when the class object is called.

 That's about it -- really!

+(Well, not really, there is more fancy stuff going on under the hood -- but this basic structure will get you far)

-Type-Based dispatch
+Type-Based Dispatch
 -------------------

 You'll see code that looks like this: